-- Monitoring for equal opportunities purposes based on ethnicity, religion or gender and disability.
+- Monitoring for equal opportunities purposes based on ethnicity, religion, sex, gender and disability.

-- Meeting the reporting requirements of the local authorities, NHS trusts and Clinical commissioning groups and other agencies that provide funding for these services.
+- Meeting the statistical and analytical reporting requirements of the local authorities, NHS trusts and Clinical commissioning groups and other agencies that provide funding for these services.

 When we process your data on the basis of these legitimate interests, we only do so when it is necessary and when we cannot achieve the same result in another less intrusive way.
 We are responsible for balancing your interests with the interests of DF in deciding when to process your data in this way.